-As part of this development process, a three-year Group-wide programme to further improve cybersecurity was completed at the end of 2023.
+As part of this development process, a three-year Group-wide programme to further improve cybersecurity was successfully completed at the end of 2023.
 137 sub-controls from the CIS's Critical Security Controls Framework were introduced in all business divisions.
-These controls are validated by the Risk function and reviewed by Internal Audit.
-Progress in cybersecurity is reviewed by the Corporate Executive Board on a quarterly basis.
+These controls have been validated by the internal Risk function and reviewed by Internal Audit and an external auditor.

-In 2024, the focus will be on a Group-wide gap analysis for the implementation of further-reaching aspects under the EU Digital Operational Resilience Act (DORA), including the technical standards.
+The Group-wide gap analysis initiated at the end of 2023 was carried out within the framework of the EU Digital Operational Resilience Act (DORA), including the technical standards, and further measures were implemented to meet the regulatory requirements by mid-January 2025.

-All divisions have set up a comprehensive cybersecurity awareness programme for all employees.
+For several years now, all divisions have been conducting regular cybersecurity awareness training for internal and external employees, which also addresses the latest methods of attack (e.g. voice cloning).
 A particular focus here is on phishing prevention.
-Employees are repeatedly sent fake phishing e-mails with varying degrees of difficulty for detection.
-Click-through rates are measured accordingly.
+Employees are sent several fake phishing e-mails each year with varying degrees of difficulty for detection.
+Click-through rates are measured.

 The current risk situation - including the effectiveness of controls, improvement measures and findings from incidents concerning the Risk and/or Compliance function - is reported quarterly to the Corporate Executive Board and half-yearly to the Audit Committee of the Board of Directors.
-There were no reportable breaches with regard to cybersecurity or data protection during the year under review.
+There were no reportable breaches in relation to cybersecurity or data security during the year under review and there were no substantiated complaints.

-Further information on data protection can be found in the "Regulatory Compliance" and "Risk Management" sections.
+More information on the subject of protecting personal data can be found in the "Regulatory Compliance" section.